How to sew a curve with an overlocker?

 Once comfortable, reactivate the knife: your movement will already be precise and steady.

-Stabilize the fabric to avoid distortions
+Stabilize the fabric to prevent distortion

 Stretchy or thin fabrics tend to ripple on curves.
 To make sewing easier: